Free winter coats and clothes.

 Senior citizens have non-profits that focus just on their needs.
 Area Agency on Aging centers often offer free winter clothes for the elderly, their spouses, and people over the age of 55.
 Some clients can get free coats while other locations only have gently used supplies.
 Or it can be a combination; such as a used jacket with new snow boots.

 Charities often operate free clothing distribution centers.
 They can be called “closets” or “banks”, or a combination of the two.
-They tend to be available where other resources are offered, such as a food pantry.
+They tend to be available where other resources are offered near you, such as a food pantry.
 Therefore working poor families may not only get a free jacket, but also maybe a box of food or more.